maturisi/NA62-RICH-Display/README.md

 -----------
-Pedestal information includes pedestal position and pedestal RMS Pedestal has been estimated using a method introduced by Matteo Turisini in 2019 That method alternates Threshold Scan and Scaler acquisition (using mbcounter).
+Pedestal information includes pedestal position and pedestal RMS Pedestal has been estimated using a method introduced by Matteo Turisini in 2019 That method alternates Threshold Scan and Scaler acquisition using mbcounter.
-The analysis of these data allow a fine characterization of PMT at single device level.
+The analysis of these data allow a fine characterization of each individual PMT.
 File format is
 ELEID, PEDESTAL MEAN
 ELEID, PEDESTAL RMS